ITensor/website/docs/recipes/measure_mps.md

 as a matrix, and the bra as a row vector.
 We get the bra by turning the ket into a row vector and conjugating any imaginary parts.
 The way we do this is simple:

-    ITensor bra = dag(primed(ket,Site));
+    ITensor bra = dag(prime(ket,Site));

-The `primed` function is what turns the ket into a row vector (because it will contract with the row index of our operator), and `dag` does the hermitian conjugation.
-The argument `Site` passed to primed tells it to prime Site-type indices only.
+The `prime` function is what turns the ket into a row vector (because it will contract with the row index of our operator), and `dag` does the hermitian conjugation.
+The argument `Site` passed to prime tells it to prime Site-type indices only.
 Now we are ready to measure the expectation value of Sz by contracting the bra, operator, and ket.
 The call to `.toReal()` below converts the resulting scalar (rank zero) tensor into a real number: